Mini-Grants In Action!

 Practicing social skills and communication as we explore.

-Using the light table to refocus and reset
+Using the light table to refocus and reset after having big feelings and emotions.

 Discovering that our table changes colors.